dedis/popstellar/fe2-android/docs/README.md

 ### Getting Started

 A template UI test has been written in the emulator directory.
-It is advised to take a look at it and use it as a basis when writing tests.used
+It is advised to take a look at it and use it as a basis when writing tests.

 Also, a lot of test utility code has been written for the project, it can be found under `src/test/framework`.